colinoflynn/sac2020/README.md

 # Selected Areas in Cryptography (SAC) 2020

 SAC is Canada's research conference on cryptography, held annually since 1994.
-The 27th edition of SAC will take place at Dalhousie University in Halifax, Canada from August 12-14, 2020, and will be preceded by the SAC Summer School on August 10 and 11, 2020.
+The details of the 27th edition of SAC are currently being updated - due to travel restrictions the planned location (Halifax) will no longer be available!
+If a virtual conference is possible, the dates will be adjusted to allow required additional time.
+Please check back on for more details (hopefully last week of April for final details).

 ![](images/halifax1.jpg)